laerciom1/Splitz/README.md

 I made it with the best experience for me in mind, I'll add some gifs here in the future (:

 ### Next steps:
+- [ ] Expense Editor - Undo delete/edit
+- [ ] Category Editor - Delete/Edit/Reorder Category
 - [ ] Export data from the bills of the month
-- [ ] Category Editor - Delete/Edit/Reorder Category

 ### Refactors

 ### Features
-- [ ] Order categories of a group preferences
-- [ ] Permission to edit group preferences
-- [ ] Expense Editor - Undo (delete/edit)
 - [ ] Filters:
   - [ ] Category
   - [ ] Date: